 After passing half of the solution through the upper nostril, stand upright and very gently blow your nose.
 Using force when blowing the nose after irrigation can push fluid into the ear canals, which can be uncomfortable.

 Use the other half of the solution to irrigate from the other side, then stand up and blow gently again.
-Keep in mind that fluid might continue to leak from the nostrils for a short time after completing the process, so it would be wise to avoid going out into a public place immediately afterward!neti pot
+Keep in mind that fluid might continue to leak from the nostrils for a short time after completing the process, so it would be wise to avoid going out into a public place immediately afterward!

 It is safe to use your neti pot daily for acute conditions, or a few times a week for prevention.